ch3ck3rs/Goals/2020Goals/Personal/Garmin-App.md

 *  to help track caffeine intake over time
 *  maybe see cycles in mood (link with Dailyo ? )

+What:

+* caffine logger
+* water logger, similar to WaterLogger currently in the store
+	* add reminders to drink water
+	* connect to Hydration in app

 Progress:

 *